top of page

 Narcissist

-Clinical Definition: Narcissistic personality disorder (NPD) involves a pervasive pattern of grandiosity, need for admiration, and lack of empathy, diagnosed through specific criteria.
+Clinical Definition: Narcissistic personality disorder (NPD) is a pattern of grandiosity.
+It includes a strong need for admiration and lack of empathy.
+Diagnosis relies on specific criteria.
 Not all self-centered behavior qualifies as NPD.

-Common Misuse: Used to describe anyone who is selfish, arrogant, or attention-seeking, without meeting clinical criteria.
+Common Misuse: This term often describes anyone who is selfish, arrogant, or attention-seeking, without meeting clinical criteria.
+There are plenty of people who display some narcissistic characteristics and who don't meet the criteria for NPD.

 Example of Misuse: "She’s such a narcissist for posting so many selfies."
 (This describes vanity, not necessarily NPD.)